-This country has a very long tradition of charities meeting public needs and leading efforts to make change, a tradition that goes back at least to 1847, when the French author Alexander de Tocqueville wrote the still-quoted Democracy in America.
-He said that Americans tendency to form “voluntary associations” was one of the most striking things about this country.
+This country has a very long tradition of charities meeting public needs, a tradition that goes back at least to 1847, when the French author Alexander de Tocqueville wrote the still-quoted Democracy in America.
+He said that Americans' tendency to form “voluntary associations” was one of the most striking things about this country.

-Today there are more than 1.1 million charities registered with the IRS.
+Today there are more than 1.1 million charities registered with the IRS, though only about 300,000 are large enough to file annual tax forms.
 Most of them depend on donations from individuals like you.
-Indeed, in 2014 individuals gave more than $286 billion to charities.
+Indeed, in 2019 individuals gave more than $450 billion to charities.

 It’s great to have so many charities to support.
 But how do you decide which charities?